Which European Airlines Allow Dogs in the Cabin in 2023?

 The standard rules apply, with a maximum weight of 8kg for pets in the cabin, including their soft or hard carrier.
 The maximum carrier size differs slightly depending on whether the flight is operated by Finnair or Norra, and whether a soft or hard carrier is used.

-The fee for pets in the cabin is €50 on short haul flights and €90 (or $100 USD) on long haul flights.
+The fee for pets in the cabin is €60 on short haul flights and €120 (or $130 USD) on long haul flights.
+Pets can be added to your online booking, if available, at the “Travel extras” step, or added later when managing your booking.

 Click here for the Finnair pet policy.